Last Updated on October 8, 2023 by Samantha Harris

 When pyramiding is starting to develop, you may notice other deformities along the edges and the base of the shell.
-These deformities can happen before or after the scutes begin raising.
+These deformities can happen before or after the scutes begin rising.

 If you look at a normal tortoise shell, you’ll notice that the scutes are made up of layers.
-You can see the edges of the different layers, but they’re flat or flush across the shell.
+You can see the edges of the different layers, which are flat or flush across the shell.
 The layers grow as your tortoise grows.

-During pyramiding, those layers begin to take on an obvious stacked appearance, resembling plates of different sizes stacked on top of each other.
+During pyramiding, those layers begin to take on a stacked appearance, resembling plates of different sizes stacked on each other.